Basheer88/spaceapp/README.md

 https://github.com/Basheer88/spaceapp.git

 # Files of the repository
-SpaceApp file : run this file to make the app working then access the app using (localhost:8000) database_setup : to generate an empty database initial_info : this will add one entry for the empty database. can be used to help you understand how to add entry to the database.
+database_setup : to generate an empty database run ( python database_setup)

+initial_info : this will add one entry for the empty database. can be used to help you understand how to add entry to the database. run ( python initial_info.py)

+SpaceApp file : this file to make the app working. first run (run python SpaceApp.py) then access the app using (localhost:8000)

 # License
 Free license.
 Feel free to do whatever you want with it.